 Moulding Materials

-- Primed medium density fiberboard (MDF) is a high-grade composite material that typically comes pre-primed.
+- Primed medium density fiberboard (MDF) is a high-grade composite material.
+It typically comes pre-primed.
 This gives it a consistent, evenly painted finish with superior workability.

 - Oak is a classic and traditional hardwood moulding with a distinctive grain pattern.
 It can be clear-coated, varnished or stained and offers a durable, rich look.

-- Polyeurathane is a high-density, lightweight material.
+- Polyurethane is a high-density, lightweight material.
 It has the look of wood but will not warp, split or rot.
 It’s pre-primed for easy installation.

-- PVC is a strong material that mimics the look of wood, while ensuring protection from moisture.
+- PVC is a strong material that mimics the look of wood but isn’t affected by moisture.
 It also won’t crack or chip.

 Moulding Accessories